Diagnosis & Tests

 Different characteristics of dementia and delirium

 Delirium and dementia share several characteristics that often make it hard to tell them apart.
 For example, both syndromes involve memory loss and language difficulties.
-Also, since dementia greatly increases the risk of delirium, they commonly occur at the same time.
+Also, since dementia greatly increases the risk of delirium, they can exist at the same time.

 |Slow onset over months to years; remains a long-term condition||Sudden onset over hours to days; lasts a shorter length of time|